Monday, August 28, 2023

 When All Else Fails, Read the Instructions

-In my recent explorations of the Egipcios Kier Tarot, I've come across intriguing patterns within its symbolism.
-As I delved into the cards, I was captivated by the consistent arrangement of symbols and their meanings, as described by Stuart Kaplan in the deck's Little White Book.
+In my recent studies of the Egipcios Kier Tarot, I've come across intriguing patterns in its symbolism.
+I've been intrigued by the consistent arrangement of symbols and their meanings, as described by Stuart Kaplan in the deck's Little White Book.
 However, I've realized that there's more depth to the deck than I initially thought.
 To shed light on this, I'd like to share some insights I recently gained from the Introduction of Kaplan's LWB.

 An esteemed tarot expert, Kaplan asserts that the Egipcios Kier deck is equally authentic whether viewed as a repository of Egyptian knowledge or as a conventional tarot deck.
-In his Little White Book, he distills the descriptions of ancient Egyptian deities while encouraging further study through a list of recommended reading materials.
+In his Little White Book, he distills the descriptions of ancient Egyptian deities while encouraging further study of a dozen or so books on Ancient Egypt, tarot, and mythological symbols.

-Notably, the Egipcios Kier (EK) deck, like others, consists of 78 cards.
-While the Major Arcana maintains a familiar connection across tarot decks, the Minor Arcana in EK differs.
-Absent are the traditional divisions into suits of numbered and court cards.
-The distinction between Majors and Minors resides in the arrangement of symbols in the upper and lower thirds of the cards, while maintaining a consistent artistic style throughout the deck.
+Notably, while the Egipcios Kier (EK) deck, like others, consists of 78 cards, only the Major Arcana maintain the titles and imagery of more familiar decks.
+The Minor Arcana in EK differs.
+It lacks the traditional divisions into suits of numbered and court cards.
+The distinction between Majors and Minors is in the arrangement of symbols in the upper and lower thirds of the cards, while maintaining a consistent artistic style throughout the deck.
 The fastest way to differentiate Majors from Minors is to glance at the bottom left: a symbol denotes a Major Arcana card, and a number indicates a Minor Arcana card.

 A distinct hallmark of each EK card is the cartouche, split into three unequal sections.
 Its Major Arcana cards frequently bear four symbols in their upper portions, of which Kaplan elaborates on three: an Egyptian hieroglyph, an alchemical sigil, and a letter from a magical alphabet.
 In contrast, Minor Arcana cards exhibit a different trio in the upper section: an Egyptian hieroglyph, a Hebrew letter, and a letter from magical alphabet.

 The bottom third of each card's cartouche is unique.
-Browsing through all the cards to just view the lower images is spellbinding.
+Browsing through all the cards to just view the lower images is mezmerizing.

 In the card's title field, the Major Arcana showcases the card title, a Hebrew letter, a planetary symbol, a zodiac sign, and the card number.
-Conversely, the Minor Arcana titles consist of the card title, a Roman letter, a planetary symbol, the card number, and an Arabic numeral corresponding to the magical letter at the top of the cartouche.
+The Minor Arcana titles consist of the card title, a Latin letter, a planetary symbol, the card number, and an Arabic numeral corresponding to the magical letter at the top of the cartouche.

 The phonetic value and ideographic significance of specific hieroglyphs are detailed in the section of Kaplan's Little White Book that pertains to each card.